Heritage Valley — tract homes in Pleasanton (1975)

 3. The Plan 2175 - 4 bedrooms or 3 with a den, 2.5 bathrooms, 1,763 sq. ft.

-Heritage Valley today
+Legacy of Heritage Valley

 By 1976, all 105 homes were complete.
 Most sit on quiet cul-de-sacs, with roomy lots that practically demanded a pool—and most got one.
 After all, this was Pleasanton, and a summer without a splash was simply uncivilized.